Writing an emulator: sound is still complicated

 }

-You can see it’s a somewhat simpler state machine: the signal generator will always output samples, and we’ll adjust the signal’s parameters on the fly.
+You can see it’s a not quite a state machine2: the signal generator will always output samples, and we’ll adjust the signal’s parameters on the fly.
 And we’ve seen last time that generating a square signal doesn’t require all that many parameters.

 Ignoring the sampling rate and audio buffer size, which are up to us, we need: